Hope Boykin: Career

-In 2019, Boykin joined the faculty and worked as an educator for the University of Southern California (USC)'s Glorya Kaufman School of Dance as the Artist in Residence for the 2019-2020 academic year.
-In 2020, she began serving as the Artistic Advisor for Dance Education at the Kennedy Center and Artistic Lead for the Kennedy Center Kennedy Center Dance Lab (KCDL), a two-week dance and leadership program for high school students.
-Hope was also the Artistic Advisor for Howard University Dance Department’s 2021 Spring Semester and organized the Spring Concert.
-Recently, she and HopeBoykinDance received a grant from the Andrew W. Mellon Foundation for a Covid safe #BoykinBubble, which turned into a live-stream performance at the Annenberg Center in Philadelphia, PA.
+Boykin also works as an educator, and joined the faculty of the University of Southern California (USC)'s Glorya Kaufman School of Dance as the artist in residence for the 2019-2020 academic year.
+In 2020, she served as the artistic lead for the Kennedy Center Dance Lab (KCDL), a two-week dance and leadership program for high school students.